-Gaining situational awareness should include time-space-distance assessments unique to the theater and to supporting the operational concept.
-A well developed physical network analysis will make use of all available information sources from the S-2/G-2, theater logistic representatives, and secure Internet homepages.
-While physical network analysis should be one of the first actions/considerations in the planning process, after a detailed estimate of supportability, it will most directly affect the next consideration-theater distribution.
+Gaining situational awareness includes time-space-distance assessments unique to the theater and to supporting the operational concept.
+A well-developed physical network analysis makes use of all available information sources from the S-2/G-2, theater logistic representatives, and secure Internet homepages.
+While physical network analysis should be one of the first actions/ considerations in the planning process, after a detailed estimate of supportability, it will most directly affect the next consideration - theater distribution.

-Theater Distribution

-Theater (or intratheater) distribution is the flow of personnel, equipment, and materiel within the theater of operations that enables the MAGTF ACE to accomplish its tactical missions.
+Theater Distribution.
+Theater (or intratheater) distribution is the flow of personnel, equipment, and materiel within the theater of operations that enables the MAGTF ACE to accomplish tactical missions.
 Essentially, it entails plugging into or establishing an effective logistic system, supporting the arrival and assembly of personnel and equipment as they reach an area of operations, and enabling sustainment activities for the duration of employment.
-The MAGTF ACE, through the naval theater logistic agent and the MEF CSS element, will join, establish, and/or modify the theater distribution system to sustain the MAGTF ACE.
+The MAGTF ACE, through the naval theater logistic agent and the MAGTF's logistics combat element, will join, establish, and/or modify the theater distribution system to sustain the MAGTF ACE.
 Theater distribution must plan for and support both replenishment support and retrograde evacuation.
 Lessons learned from past deployments indicate that the weak point of the AVLOG support concept has been theater distribution support during retrograde evacuation.

 Theater distribution occurs through the physical network and resource elements of the logistic system.
-The physical network of the distribution system consists of the quantity, capacity, and capability of fixed structures and established facilities available to support distribution operations.
-It includes roads, airfields, railroads, hardened structures (such as warehouses or storage facilities), seaports, inland waterways, and pipelines.
-All facilities will be considered for use in the logistic system.
-Those identified for use become designated as installations.
-Those not chosen provide options and flexibility if required.
+The physical network of the distribution system consists of quantity, capacity, and capability of fixed structures and established facilities available to support distribution operations.
+All facilities are considered for use in the logistic system.
+Facilities identified become designated as installations.
+Facilities not selected provide future options and flexibility, if required.

-The resource elements of the logistic system consist of the personnel, including uniformed and civilian, host-nation, government, military, and contractor; organizations; materiel; and equipment operating within the physical network of the logistic system.
+Resource elements of the logistic system consist of the following personnel: host-nation, government, military and contractor; organizations; materiel; and equipment operating within the physical network of the logistic system.
 Intratheater lift is the sum of all modes of transportation in a theater of war available to move, sustain, and redeploy the MAGTF ACE.
-It consists of the trucks, buses, trains, aircraft, pipelines, ships, lighterage, and ferries.
+Modes of transportation consists of trucks, buses, trains, aircraft, pipelines, ships, lighterage, and ferries.

 Class V(A) receipt, storage, and onward movement within the theater is viewed as a major concern for the ground logisticians unfamiliar with handling Class V(A).
-It is imperative to address in the distribution plan where to position subject matter experts as expeditors within tactical assembly areas and within the theater main throughput nodes to ensure Class V (A) is properly handled to effectively sustain the ACE.
+It is imperative to address in the distribution plan where to position SMEs as expeditors within tactical assembly areas and within the theater main throughput nodes to ensure Class V(A) is properly handled to effectively sustain the ACE.

-Sourcing
+Sourcing.
 The AVLOG planner must seek all possible sources of support.
 Almost certain constraints, such as limited strategic lift, and/or equipment shortfalls may dictate the need to access alternate sources.
-The following sources must be planned:
+The following sources include:

 - Prepositioned equipment and supplies (MPF, MCPP-N).

 - Prepositioned WRM.

 - In theater capabilities, such as Navy afloat aviation support activities and shore-based overseas aviation support activities.

 - Cross-Service support.

 - Contract support.

-- Host-nation support.
+- Host nation support.

-The AVLOG planner must emphasize to the supported squadrons that prepositioning will be a primary source for support equipment and that they must gain confidence in using these resources.
-Planning must place greater emphasis on the use of host-nation, allied, coalition partner, and other foreign support.
-Civilian contractors (domestic and foreign) provide direct support that was previously only accomplished by the Military Services.
-The difficult task of sourcing preferred munitions needed to support the ACE will be solved largely from in theater Navy prepositioned WRM stock and afloat ammunition resupply vessels.
+It is imperative that the AVLOG planner emphasizes to the supported squadrons that prepositioning is the primary source for support equipment and that these resources are equivalent to assets utilized daily in CONUS.
+Planning places greater emphasis on the use of host-nation, allied, coalition partner, and other foreign support.
+Civilian contractors (domestic and foreign) provide direct support previously accomplished by the Military Services.
+The difficult task of sourcing preferred munitions needed to support the ACE is solved largely from in theater Navy prepositioned WRM stock and afloat ammunition resupply vessels.

-Organization for Logistics in Theater

-As many of the above planning considerations are developed, the organization for AVLOG support in theater begins to form.
+Organization for Logistics in Theater.
+As planning considerations are developed, the organization for AVLOG support in theater begins to form.
 The in theater organization for logistics will identify the following: